Biden is on a knife’s edge: Can he hang on?

 Mr. Biden and his team have no choice but to grapple with the new reality.
 Just a day after his first full press conference since November 2023, which may have kept some critics at bay, there’s more bad news.
 Donors are withholding some $90 million from a super political action committee devoted to the reelection campaign if Mr. Biden stays in the race, according to The New York Times.

 On Thursday night, the top House Democrat, Hakeem Jeffries, met with Mr. Biden to convey the views of his caucus and discuss “the path forward,” the congressman said Friday.
+Mr. Biden met virtually Friday with various congressional groups to allay concerns about his electability.
+According to Politico, a House Democrat told the president to his face that he should drop out of the race.

 Mr. Biden’s reelection effort is clearly still on a knife’s edge.